bhufsmith/AirTrain/README.md

 In ``` AirTrain/src/main/kotlin/me/bhufsmith/airtrain/AirTrainSim.kt ``` You will find the main method.

+There are two areas of interest here.
+Line 19: ``` val timeHelper = TimeHelper( 0.001f) ```
+Feel free to modify the argument to TimeHelper to adjust the time scale of the program.

+With the current value, the sim should complete in about 1 min 45 seconds.

 There will be the following, which starts on line 25
 ```
     val route = Route()